Make-School-Courses/ARCHIVE-WEB-6-React-JS-Native/README.md

-# WEB 6 - React JS/Native
+# ARCHIVE - WEB 6 - React JS/Native

+## NOTE: This repo is no longer maintained

 ## Perequisites